-A robust nursing program is augmented further by a unique partnership with Henry Mayo Newhall Memorial Hospital that provides real-world training for nursing students on the hospital's campus.
-The nursing program, as well as partnerships with the hospital and others throughout the region, have helped the college make significant progress in alleviating the statewide shortage of trained nurses.
+A robust nursing program is augmented further by a unique partnership with Henry Mayo Newhall Hospital that provides real-world training for students on the hospital's campus.
+This program and other partnerships throughout the region have helped the college make significant progress in alleviating the statewide shortage of trained nurses.

 And, the Performing Arts Center's K-12 Arts Education Outreach Program represents a key partnership with every K-12 school district in the Santa Clarita Valley.
-The program has served more than 70,000 students by bringing them to the college campus to experience the performing arts or providing visiting artists at their schools.
+The program has served more than 75,000 local students by bringing them to the college campus to experience the performing arts or providing visiting artists at their schools.